DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * Netch Leather Armor
 * The Cause
 * The Forgotten Seasons
-* The Rare Curios
+* Rare Curios

 I feel that I included some of the best creations available, which blend in well with the content we get from other mods.
 Unfortunately, there are also ones, which conflict with the already existing content (like Divine Crusader with Tate Taylor's Knight of the North and Interesting NPCs), and can't be added, but if you believe that there are another hidden gems behind the remaining CC content, feel free to share in the corresponding channels of feedback.

 All creations, which are related to armors and weapons, you can get the same way as every other gear - by looting or by making your own equipment.
 But it works the same way as with other items, so don't expect to find new piece of dwarven equipment, while being low level.
-Also quests accociated with these armors and weapons were removed as they lacked interesting content to explor.
+Also quests accociated with these armors and weapons were removed as they lacked interesting content to explore.

-You will be able to find the information about how to start the Creation Content's quests later in the guide, while other parts of it will become available to you during your walkthrough.
+You will be able to find the information about how to start the Creation Content's quests later in the guide, while Rare Curious is available right from the beginning by finding khajiit caravans.

 ---